typelevel/typelevel.github.com/posts/2018-09-04-do-not-use-list-monoid.md

 ```

 As you can see accumulating things with `Chain` is more than 7 times faster than `List` and over 8 times faster than `Vector`.
-So appending seems to be a lot more performant than the standard library collections, but what about operations like `map` or `fold`.
+So appending seems to be a lot more performant than the standard library collections, but what about operations like `map` or `fold`?
-Fortunately we've also benchmarked these:
+Fortunately we've also benchmarked these (again, higher score is better):

 ```
 [info] Benchmark                           Mode  Cnt          Score         Error  Units